 - Positive life changes in many athletes and coaches

-- Through the partnership with Comlete Scholarships, many Kenyan runners can be helped to get a scholarship in the USA
+- Through the partnership with Complete Scholarships, many Kenyan runners have been helped to get a scholarship in the USA

 - many Complete Sports Athletes have received a management contract and can make an income through their sport

 - Emmanuel Korir is #1 in the world in 800m in 2018.
 He wins several Diamond League races and the African Championships.

 - in 2018, Daniel Kipchumba runs three half marathon races in one season under 1 hour.
 He is number 6 in the world with 59:06min